 MOM.CEO: Any last words of wisdom?

-OB: I would like to remind people not to be so quick to judge but rather become more forgiving starting you’re your family, to business partners, and finally to people in general.
-Judging too quickly and not forgiving pushes harmony aside and replaces it with a negative aura that has a ripple effect on not only their life but even more on your life as you are the one who is poisoning you own ‘well’ shall we say.
-This will stop long-term relationships in developing to their full potential and kill future prospects that could have led your life and others in a more positive and productive manner.
+Olga Balakleets: I would like to remind people not to be so quick to judge but rather become more forgiving starting you’re your family to business partners, and finally to people in general.
+Judging too quickly and not forgiving pushes harmony aside and replaces it with a negative aura that has a ripple effect on not only their life but even more on your life as you are the one who is poisoning your own ‘well’ shall we say.
+This will stop long-term relationships from developing to their full potential and kill future prospects that could have led your life and others in a more positive and productive manner.

 MOM.CEO: As the old saying goes: